zephyrproject-rtos/zephyr/doc/reference/kernel/memory/heap.rst

 Low Level Heap Allocator
 ************************

-The underlying implementation of the :c:type:`k_heap` abstraction is provided a data structure named :c:type:`sys_heap`.
+The underlying implementation of the :c:struct:`k_heap` abstraction is provided a data structure named :c:struct:`sys_heap`.
 This implements exactly the same allocation semantics, but provides no kernel synchronization tools.
 It is available for applications that want to manage their own blocks of memory in